Bucky24/react-canvas/README.md

 This feature bypasses React rendering and as such is experimental and may not work as expected.
 Use at your own risk.
 Also the feature only pays attention to z-index on the element that caused the redraw and the direct children of the Canvas.
 So if you have a grandchild that is z-index 5, the child on the Canvas is z-index 2, and the element that triggered the redraw is z-index 4, then that grandchild will not be redrawn.

 To use, you must make two changes.
-First, add a z-index to the components to indicate which ones should be redrawn.
+First, add a z-index to the components to indicate which ones should be redrawn, as well as set the `enableExperimental` flag on the Canvas object.

 ```
 	return <Canvas
 		width={300}
 		height={300}
+		enableExperimental={true}
 	>
 		<Text
 			x={5}